MarcosKlender/ConsoleTree/README.md

 ## Configuration

-You can customize Console Tree in your VSCode settings:
+You can customize Console Tree in your VSCode Settings:

 ```json
 {